-Your Galaxy Tab S7+ case can protect or add to your tablet
+These are the absolute best Galaxy Tab S7 Plus cases you can buy

 - Bookishly beautiful: Infiland Multi-Angle Business Folio

-- For presenters and movers: ProCase Heavy Duty Shockproof Case with Hand Strap
+- For on-the-go pros: ProCase Folio Case with S Pen Holder

+- Triple threat: Poetic Explorer for Samsung Galaxy Tab S7 Plus Tablet Case

-- To the side or the back: Dux Ducis Flexible Folio with S Pen Holder
+- Over the shoulder: ZenRich Case with S Pen Holder

-Ruggedly handsome: Spigen Tough Armor
+Ruggedly handsome: Spigen Tough Armor Pro Tab S7+

-Spigen is a brand we've trusted with our Samsung phones for the better part of a decade, and for a tablet as big and heavy as the Tab S7+, you're going to want something durable and long-lasting.
-The kickstand here is also nice and wide.
+Spigen is a brand we have trusted with our Samsung phones for the better part of a decade.
+For a tablet as big and heavy as the Tab S7+, you're going to want something durable and long-lasting.
+This option's kickstand is also nice and wide.

 Value pick: Neepanda Slim Tri-Fold Smart Case

-Want the classic folio style for the S7+ without breaking the bank?
+Want the classic folio-style for the S7+ without breaking the bank?
 Neepanda has you covered with this tri-fold case that lets you prop up your S7+.
-It also keeps the S Pen stowed securely on the back so it can stay topped up.
+It also keeps the S Pen stowed securely on the back so it can stay topped up, just another reason why it's considered one of the best Galaxy Tab S7 cases on this list.

 Laptop experience: Samsung Book Cover Keyboard

 This official cover comes with a built-in keyboard and trackpad so you can turn your Tab S7+ into a laptop with DeX mode.
-It uses pogo pins to connect so you'll never have to worry about spotty Bluetooth or dead batteries.
+It uses pogo pins to connect, so you'll never have to worry about spotty Bluetooth or dead batteries.

 Bookishly beautiful: Infiland Multi-Angle Business Folio

-This folio feels like a more traditional notebook folio than a tablet folio, and it comes with a pocket across the back to stow documents or a charging cable for easy access.
+This folio feels like a more traditional notebook folio than a tablet folio.
+It comes with a pocket across the back to stow documents or a charging cable for easy access.
 I especially like that the flap on the folio covers the S Pen slot.

-For presenters and movers: ProCase Heavy Duty Shockproof Case with Hand Strap

-Walking around with a 12.4-inch tablet in your hand is unwieldy as it sounds.
-Instead of ruining your fingers trying to hold it by the corner, grab this rugged case and use its built-in hand strap so you can better distribute the weight.

-To the side or the back: Dux Ducis Flexible Folio with S Pen Holder
+For on-the-go pros: ProCase Folio Case with S Pen Holder

+On-the-go business professionals and students will love that this folio comes with a dedicated slot for holding the S Pen, along with a fold-back design, so it doubles as a stand.
+Available in three colors, the ABS back ensures it's slim while also offering a good layer of protection.

+Triple threat: Poetic Explorer for Samsung Galaxy Tab S7 Plus Tablet Case

-This folio is a little bit bigger, but it has a slot on both the front and the back for storing the S Pen so that you can keep it stored more securely up front while the folio is shut or on the back to wirelessly charge.
+This stylish folio has a slot on the front and for storing the S Pen so that you can keep it stored more securely upfront.
+Your expensive goods are kept safe underneath three layers of protective materials within this honeycomb-textured Poetic Explorer case.

 The best Galaxy Tab S7+ cases prop up your experience

 If you want the classic folio experience, it's hard to go wrong with the Neepanda Slim Tri-Fold, which is excellently priced and has several color options available.
 This folio might be a little less flexible with its angles, but it's thinner, which I think more than makes up for the tradeoff.
-If you need a folio that's more adjustable, you'll be happier with the Infiland Multi-Angle, which also has the benefit of completely covering the S Pen slot when closed with that magnetic flap.
+On the other hand, if you need a more adjustable folio, you'll be happier with the Infiland Multi-Angle, which also has the benefit of completely covering the S Pen slot when closed with that magnetic flap.

-If you're looking for a case that's more rough-and-tumble — which is perfectly reasonable with a tablet this large — my money's on the Spigen Tough Armor which features a sturdy kickstand while still keeping things relatively slim.
-The cutouts around the ports and the camera are expertly done, with enough padding that connecting cables and adapters shouldn't be an issue, but not too wide as to leave your tablet exposed.
+If you're looking for a case that's more rough-and-tumble — which is perfectly reasonable with a tablet this large — my money's on the Spigen Tough Armor, which features a sturdy kickstand while still keeping things relatively slim.
+The cutouts around the ports and the camera are expertly done with ample padding, so connecting cables and adapters won't be an issue.
+They're also not too wide to leave your tablet exposed.

+Once you've selected the right case, don't forget to grab a screen protector for your Galaxy Tab S7+ as well so that you ensure not only that the body is protected but that the screen is free from cracks, smudges, fingerprints, dust, and debris.

 We may earn a commission for purchases using our links.
 Learn more.